chrisdetmering/Star-Wars-API-With-Hooks/README.md

 # Summary

-This the 6th application I have completed in my Software development journey.
+This is the 6th application I have completed in my Software development journey.
 I was initially very excited to start this project because I was finally going to learn how to fetch data from an API which is a critical step to learning Web Development.

+# Author

+**Joseph Mittiga** - *Front-End Developer* - [Linkedin](https://www.linkedin.com/in/joseph-mittiga-939121203/)